microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Update-MgBetaOrganizationSetting.md

     - `[DisabledForGroup <String>]`: The ID of an Azure Active Directory (Azure AD) security group for which the members are allowed to access Microsoft 365 data using only Microsoft 365 apps, but not other Microsoft apps such as Edge.
 This is only applicable if isEnabledForAllMicrosoftApplications is set to true.
     - `[IsEnabledForAllMicrosoftApplications <Boolean?>]`: When set to true, all users in the organization can access in a Microsoft app any Microsoft 365 data that the user has been authorized to access.
 The Microsoft app can be a Microsoft 365 app (for example, Excel, Outlook) or non-Microsoft 365 app (for example, Edge).
 The default is true.
 It is possible to disable this access for a subset of users in an Azure AD security group, by specifying the group in the disabledForGroup property.
 When set to false, all users can access authorized Microsoft 365 data only in a Microsoft 365 app.
   - `[PeopleInsights <IMicrosoftGraphInsightsSettings>]`: insightsSettings
-  - `[ProfileCardProperties <IMicrosoftGraphProfileCardProperty[]>]`:
-    - `[Id <String>]`: The unique identifier for an entity.
-Read-only.
-    - `[Annotations <IMicrosoftGraphProfileCardAnnotation[]>]`: Allows an administrator to set a custom display label for the directory property and localize it for the users in their tenant.
-      - `[DisplayName <String>]`: If present, the value of this field is used by the profile card as the default property label in the experience (for example, 'Cost Center').
-      - `[Localizations <IMicrosoftGraphDisplayNameLocalization[]>]`: Each resource in this collection represents the localized value of the attribute name for a given language, used as the default label for that locale.
-For example, a user with a no-NB client gets 'Kostnads Senter' as the attribute label, rather than 'Cost Center.'
-        - `[DisplayName <String>]`: If present, the value of this field contains the displayName string that has been set for the language present in the languageTag field.
-        - `[LanguageTag <String>]`: Provides the language culture-code and friendly name of the language that the displayName field has been provided in.
-    - `[DirectoryPropertyName <String>]`: Identifies a profileCardProperty resource in Get, Update, or Delete operations.
-Allows an administrator to surface hidden Azure Active Directory (Azure AD) properties on the Microsoft 365 profile card within their tenant.
-When present, the Azure AD field referenced in this field will be visible to all users in your tenant on the contact pane of the profile card.
-Allowed values for this field are: UserPrincipalName, Fax, StreetAddress, PostalCode, StateOrProvince, Alias, CustomAttribute1,  CustomAttribute2, CustomAttribute3, CustomAttribute4, CustomAttribute5, CustomAttribute6, CustomAttribute7, CustomAttribute8, CustomAttribute9, CustomAttribute10, CustomAttribute11, CustomAttribute12, CustomAttribute13, CustomAttribute14, CustomAttribute15.
-  - `[Pronouns <IMicrosoftGraphPronounsSettings>]`: pronounsSettings
-    - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: The unique identifier for an entity.
-Read-only.
-    - `[IsEnabledInOrganization <Boolean?>]`: true to enable pronouns in the organization, false otherwise.
-The default is false, and pronouns are disabled.

 `CONTACTINSIGHTS <IMicrosoftGraphInsightsSettings>`: insightsSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.